mypreview/ifblock/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This block enables you to configure certain content to appear only if specified conditions are met (or be hidden) by setting different visibility rules.
+This block enables you to configure certain content to appear only if specified conditions are met.

 == Description ==

 This block enables you to configure certain content to appear only if specified conditions are met (or be hidden) by setting different visibility rules.

+You can add any Gutenberg block inside an if-block, have it render on the front-end of your site only if specified conditions are met.
+This block also provides an additional area (else-block) that can optionally display an alternative content in place when defined conditions are not met.

+The conditional logic of this block supports both **AND** and **OR** operators in conjunction with filtering a specif user role and also detecting visitor’s browser software as well.

 == Installation ==
 = Minimum Requirements =